-Description Miller was the only painter to portray during their heyday the men who "may be said to lead the van in the march of civilization,- from the Canadas in the North to California in the South;- from the Mississippi East to the Pacific West; every river and mountain stream, in all probability, have [sic] been at one time or another visited and inspected by them."
+Description Extracts from Alfred Jacob Miller’s original text, which accompanied his images of Native Americans, are included below for reference.
+Miller was the only painter to portray during their heyday trappers, the men who "may be said to lead the van in the march of civilization,- from the Canadas in the North to California in the South;- from the Mississippi East to the Pacific West; every river and mountain stream, in all probability, have [sic] been at one time or another visited and inspected by them."
 Perhaps they numbered no more than a thousand, but their impact was incalculable.
 Here Miller has pictured two of that company, one of them probably Black Harris.

 |8/19/1981||Examination||examined for condition|

 - Alfred Jacob Miller: An Artist on the Oregon Trail.
 The Walters Art Gallery, Baltimore; Amon Carter Museum, Fort Worth; Buffalo Bill Historical Center, Cody.
 1981-1982.